CookieJarApps/SmartCookieWeb/README.md

-A secure, open source web browser for Android.
+A secure, free and open source web browser for Android.

 # Features
 * Bookmarks